estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 with the additional of the `proxy` stanza to enable the SSH tunnel.
 See [Connecting to endpoints on secure networks](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks) for additional details and a sample.
-You can find the `forwardHost` and `forwardPort` in the [RDS console](https://console.aws.amazon.com/rds/) as the Endpoint and Port, respectively.
+You can find the SSH `forwardHost` and `forwardPort` in the [RDS console](https://console.aws.amazon.com/rds/) as the Endpoint and Port, respectively.

 ### Google Cloud SQL